What is Java virtual machine?

 - Verifies code

 - Executes code

-Each Java application runs inside a runtime instance of some concrete implementation of the abstract specification of the Java virtual machine .
+Every Java application operates within the context of a runtime instance of a specific concrete implementation of the abstract Java virtual machine specification.
 There are three notions of JVM: specification, implementation, and instance.

 - Specification : A document that describes what is required of JVM Implementation.